Sheila Bett Sheila Bett

 If you choose to pursue something else, there won’t be a nagging question in your mind of ‘what if’.
 You’ll know that you gave it your best shot and it’s okay to let it go.
 But there’s a good chance that it will lead to a path far greater than you could have ever imagined and all you had to do was start.

-These are some of the lessons I learnt which could shed some light for those who are still trying to figure out this wonderful thing called life.
+These are some of the lessons I learnt, which could shed some light for those who are still trying to figure out this wonderful thing called life.
 I would be lying if I said that you ever truly figure it all out.
 But you do get better and you know more as time goes by.
-'Kuishi kwingi ni kuona mengi’ (experience comes with age/time)
+'Kuishi kwingi ni kuona mengi’ (we learn as we grow).

-Share some of the lessons you have learnt so far, be it in your teens, 20s, 30s, 40s and proverbs, sayings or methali that made sense to you as you grew older!
+Share some of the lessons you have learnt so far, be it in your teens, 20s, 30s, 40s and so on, and the proverbs, sayings or methali that started to make sense to you as you grew older!
 Many of these lessons are universal and we all learn them at different points in our lives.

-Here’s to growth in the journey called life! 🥂
+Here’s to growing in this journey called life! 🥂